rkoeninger/ShenScript/docs/interop.rst

    :param any Y: Whatever.
    :returns:     A JavaScript boolean.

-.. function:: (js.not X)

-   Performs JavaScript boolean inversion.

-   :param any X: Value to invert.
-   :returns:     A JavaScript boolean.

 .. function:: (js.and X Y)

    Applies the JavaScript :js:`&&` operator to arguments without additional typechecks, perserving JavaScript coercion behavior.